mph-llm-experiments/contacts-tui/internal/tasks/things/README.md

 ### Tasks not appearing
 - Ensure the contact has a label (tasks won't be created without one)
 - Check Things to see if the task was created but perhaps filtered out of your current view
+- The backend will automatically create tags if they don't exist, so missing tags shouldn't be a problem

+### Tag Organization
+- Contact labels (e.g., `@jeffv`) are created as top-level tags
+- State tags (e.g., `contact-ping`) are created as top-level tags
+- You can organize these tags in Things by dragging them under parent tags if desired